A Post About Tampons, Vaginas and Episiotomies

 So the fact that my tampons are the size of wiffle-ball bats wasn't much of a concern to me until a friend of mine recently asked if I had one she could borrow.
 No, not a wiffle-ball bat, a tampon.
 Now, I always have a tampon with me, except for the times when I really need one.
 Standing in the checkout line at the grocery store, and pull out what I thought was my wallet but in reality is a tampon the size of a crib mattress?
 Check.
 Stranded in the Wisconsin woods at my friends cabin, bleeding like a stuck pig and attracting every bear within a five-mile radius?
 No, no check.
 And no tampon.

 But I had one with me the day my friend needed one.
 I'd like to be all proud and cool and say that when I handed her the tampon, which may as well have said "Big Bertha" on the wrapper and I saw her eyes widen with shock and horror, that I didn't feel self-conscious.
 And really, it didn't faze me too badly.
 Because I am at that age where I no longer give a shit about pretty much anything.
-But when she confided to me the next day that she kind of felt raped by the enormous Kotex, I started to wonder if there was something wrong with me.
+But when she confided to me the next day that she had felt slightly violated by the enormous Kotex, I started to wonder if there was something wrong with me.
 Because sometimes even these cotton-bales-on-a-string don't do the job.
 I'm too old to have an entire drawer dedicated to "Crime Scene Underwear", aren't I?
 Which leads me to the second leg of this disgusting post:

 If my body was real estate, my bikini area would be "that creepy old house on the corner with the overgrown lawn" that the kids stay away from because it's rumored to be haunted.
 You know, the one with a pile of junk mail by the front door, and maybe a rusted out car up on cinderblocks in the backyard.